 I'll let Paul speak for himself:

 And He gave some as apostles, and some as prophets, and some as evangelists, and some as pastors and teachers, for the equipping of the saints for the work of service, to the building up of the body of Christ; until we all attain to the unity of the faith, and of the knowledge of the Son of God, to a mature man, to the measure of the stature which belongs to the fullness of Christ.
 As a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming; but speaking the truth in love, we are to grow up in all aspects into Him who is the head, even Christ, from whom the whole body, being fitted and held together by what every joint supplies, according to the proper working of each individual part, causes the growth of the body for the building up of itself in love.
-(Eph 4:11-16 NASB)
+(Ephesians 4:11-16 NASB)

-The body of Christ must be built up until we all attain unity of the faith, knowledge of Jesus, and become mature according to the stature of the fullness of Christ.
+The body of Christ must be built up.
+Until we all attain unity of the faith, knowledge of Jesus, and become mature according to the stature of the fullness of Christ.

 All of us.

 In order to achieve this, Jesus gave us leadership.
 For the equipping of the saints.
 And the building up of the body.
 The apostles and prophets laid the foundation, with Christ as the corner stone (see Ephesians 2:19-3:13).
 We have this foundation through the traditions of the Apostles and the inspired Word of God (i.e., the Bible).

 The apostolic and prophetic foundation only needed to be laid once (Jude 1:3; 2 Pet 3:2).
 Christ only needed to be sacrificed once (see Hebrews).